AkseliTanila/Android-weather-app/README.md

 - **Retrofit Gson Converter** - Handles JSON serialization and deserialization when using Retrofit for network operations.
 - **DataStore Preferences** - A modern, asynchronous storage solution for simple key-value pairs, replacing SharedPreferences.
 - **Coil for Compose** - An image loading library for Compose, used to load and display images efficiently in your app.
+- **LocationManager** - Android Location API.
+- **Permissions** - ACCESS_COARSE_LOCATION for accessing device location data.
+- **State Management & Live Updates** - StateFlow to store and observe the current location, and LocationListener for reacting to changes.

 ## Installation